 If offered and applicable, the student should be encouraged to participate in one of the CSES or other NSEC summer schools.
+The student is expected to give a presentation on their work at a LANL internal seminar.
 The University PI is encouraged to offer a lecture in a NSEC summer school as part of their visit to LANL.
 The university PI is also encouraged to give a topical seminar on their research area during their visit to LANL.